toainn92/Amazon_Vine_Analysis/README.md

   - There are a total of 0 Vine reviews and 1685 Non-Vine reviews

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-  -There are 0 Vine reviews with 5 stars and 631 Non-Vine reviews with 5 stars.
+  - There are 0 Vine reviews with 5 stars and 631 Non-Vine reviews with 5 stars.

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
-  -There are 0 percentage of Vine reviews with 5 stars and 37.4% of non-Vine reviews with 5 stars.
+  - There are 0 percentage of Vine reviews with 5 stars and 37.4% of non-Vine reviews with 5 stars.

 ## Summary